jargon-io/jargon/README.md

   <img width="400px" src="https://gist.githubusercontent.com/schoblaska/fd570fee9180de09e3c4fd57d26283b9/raw/8db84d442bcd12f4176b2918140df8656298907d/jargon_light.png#gh-light-mode-only" />
 </div>

-A research tool that builds understanding through connected insights.

-Jargon extracts key ideas from articles, finds connections between them, and generates research questions that pull in related content from the web.
-Each piece you add enriches the whole—insights link to insights, questions lead to new articles, and your library grows into a web of interconnected knowledge.
+An AI-managed zettelkasten.

+Jargon parses articles into index card-sized insights that are stored independently and cross-referenced.
+LLMs handle the work traditionally done by hand—summarizing sources, extracting ideas, linking related concepts, and collapsing duplicates.
+Semantic embeddings surface connections across the library.

+Each source is parsed in context of existing cards, generating new insights that link back to the original material.
+The result is a knowledge base of interlinked ideas that can be explored directly or used as a RAG to answer questions.
+Questions also pull results from the web, which flow through the same extract/summarize/link pipeline before being synthesized with library content.
+Every node gets pre-generated research threads to pull on.

 ## Core Loop

-1. **Add content** — Paste a URL (article, PDF, YouTube video) or ask a question
+1. **Ingest** — Articles, PDFs, and YouTube videos are scraped and parsed
-2. **Extract insights** — LLM distills key findings into standalone, linkable ideas
+2. **Summarize** — LLM distills each source into a concise summary
-3. **Find connections** — Semantic search surfaces related insights across your library
+3. **Extract** — Key ideas become standalone insight cards with source links
+4. **Connect** — Embeddings find related insights; duplicates collapse automatically
-4. **Generate questions** — Each piece spawns research threads that search the web
+5. **Thread** — Each node gets research questions that search the web for more sources
-5. **Expand automatically** — Discovered articles get ingested, and the cycle continues

 ## Features